adam99goat/MonoPCC/README.md

 ## ⚙️ Setup

-Our experiments are conducted in a [conda](https://www.anaconda.com/download) environment and you can use the below commands to install necessary dependencies:
+Our experiments are conducted in a [conda](https://www.anaconda.com/download) environment (python 3.7 is recommended) and you can use the below commands to install necessary dependencies:
 ```shell
 pip3 install torch==1.9.0+cu111 torchvision==0.10.0+cu111 torchaudio==0.9.0
 pip install dominate==2.4.0 Pillow==6.1.0 visdom==0.1.8